dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/index.md

 ### getSelectedCamera

-Get the ID of the current actived camera.
+Get the ID of the current selected camera.

 ```java
 String getSelectedCamera();